Healthcare Worker Tax Rebate Guide

 Tax relief for car use and business mileage

-You can claim tax relief if you use your own vehicle to travel for work − for example, to visit patients in the community.
+You can claim tax relief if you use your own vehicle to travel for work − for example a mobile care worker who visits patients in the community.
 You can’t claim for normal commuting to your permanent place of work.

-You need to produce records of journeys, dates and mileages to make a successful claim for your full entitlement.
-If you don’t have these records, Tax Rebate Services has a high success rate in securing a business mileage tax rebate through negotiation with HMRC.
+You need to be able to produce records of journeys, dates and mileages to make a successful claim for your full entitlement.

 Tax relief for assets or equipment